 Final look

-These are the colours that naturally complement eachother and I chose red and green.
+Complementary These are the colours that naturally complement eachother and I chose red and green.
 For the face I used the shades Curry Leaf and Lemon Grass from the Kryolan's Viva Brilliant Colour Medley Matt Sun palette.
 To create the thick cat eye flick I used 079 (red) and for the eyebrows the colours TK.2 and GR.42, all from the Supracolor Palette.
 On the lips I used my Rimmel Kate Moss lipstick in the shade 111.
 Again, I used a black mascara to finish off the look.

 Face chart